LukasBommes/rtsp-streamsync/readme.md

 ## Installation

-If you plan to use the sfmt-streamsync module in your own project, you can install it by cloning the repo and building the source as described below.
+If you plan to use the rtsp-streamsync module in your own project, you can install it by cloning the repo and building the source as described below.

 <details>
   <summary>Installation on host (Ubuntu 18.04)</summary>